mangeshh/practice_with_sameer/resources/html-js-react-angular.md

 Feel free to create new React and Angular projects, replace the necessary files with the provided code, and run the applications to see the button-click functionality in action.

 --------------------------------------------------------------------
+> mouse event in javascript react and angular

 Sure, let's take the `mousemove` event as an example.